andr-nau/Remove-duplicates-excel/README.md

 # Remove-duplicates-excel

-To remove duplicate rows from excel file and replace it by one row with mean values in columns.
+To remove duplicated rows from excel file and replace it by one row with mean values in columns.

 __Put the filename for processing as an argument.__